susanneferschl/da-sql-api-project-group-2_sf/README.md

 Also after having created this environment, you can install additional packages within it.

 3. Add your database.ini and configdef.py file from the SQL-Database connection-repo to this repo, without pushing it.
-4. Start jupyter lab.
+4. In order to avoid pushing notebooks containing your API key to GitHub, do the following:
+    - In the database.ini file, add the following section:
+    ```
+    [meteostat]
+    x-api-key=<add your api key here>
+    ```
+5. Start VS Code and open a notebook.

 ### Task description
-1. Set up a connection to our SQL database & get data on flights.
-  1.a) As we did before in [this notebook](https://github.com/neuefische/da-sql_database_connection/blob/main/Connect_to_db_1.ipynb), download csv file containing flights data for a specific year and month from the [Bureau of Transportation Statistics website](https://transtats.bts.gov).
+1. Get data on flights & Set up a connection to our SQL database 1.a) As we did before in [this notebook](https://github.com/neuefische/da-sql_database_connection/blob/main/Connect_to_db_1.ipynb), download csv file containing flights data for a specific year and month from the [Bureau of Transportation Statistics website](https://transtats.bts.gov).
   1.b) Clean your data (e.g. specify which columns you want to keep, rename columns etc.).
   1.c) Reduce your dataframe to include only 5 origin airports (choose either big cities or locations from this [list of locations with weather stations](https://bulk.meteostat.net/v2/stations/lite.json.gz)).
   1.d) Make an EDA on the flights data you have downloaded to explain what data you have and any unexpected findings.
-  1.e) Join the data with the airports table of our database to get the latitude, longitude for the origin airports in your dataset.
+  1.e) Connect to database and join the data with the airports table of our database to get the latitude, longitude for the origin airports in your dataset.

 2. As next step, get historical weather data using the [meteostat API](https://dev.meteostat.net/api/point/daily.html#endpoint).
   2.a) Sign-up to the Meteostat API [here](https://auth.meteostat.net).